+Fig 8: disambiguating a collector (initials replaced by complete surname)

 When you are done with corrections, you can click on “Update”.
 You can also leave the correction for later and click on “Back” that send you back to the list of errors.

-When you click on “Update”, the system will update info from data you have imported in temporary file, to make them match existing data in DaRWIN.
-If an error is present more than one time, one correction is enough.
-The system will update all lines for the concerned value.
+When you click on “Update”, the system will update information from data you have imported in temporary file, to make them match existing data in DaRWIN.
+If the same error (same data for same fields) is present more than once, one correction is enough and applied recursively The system will update all lines having similar value.

 And what about taxonomy?